-- When his/her overall GPA is below 2.0 - When he/she is admitted on probation from another institution - When he/she is a re-entering student whose last academic status was on probation - When he/she is re-entering student after academic suspension
+- When his/her overall GPA is below 2.0 - When he/she is admitted on probation from another institution - When he/she is a re-entering student whose last academic status was on probation - When he/she is a re-entering student after academic suspension status will be posted on the student's academic record.
+Failure to achieve a 2.0 or greater semester GPA results in suspension.

 To remain eligible to enroll in courses while on academic probation, a student must achieve at least a 2.0 semester GPA.
 Once on academic probation, a student will remain on probation (as long as each semester GPA is at least 2.00) until an overall GPA of 2.00 or higher is achieved.
-Academic probation status will be posted on the student's academic record.
-Failure to achieve a 2.0 or greater semester GPA results in suspension.
+Academic probation